Green-Software-Foundation/sci-guide/docs/I/IntensityDatabase.md

 1. Carbon intensity of electricity - https://ourworldindata.org/grapher/carbon-intensity-electricity
 2. Carbon Intensity for UK regions - https://carbonintensity.org.uk/

-The prefered option is to use the APIs (APIBased.md).
+The prefered option is to use the [API-based techniques](APIBased.md).
 The above provides a quick reference to get average data for carbon intensity for the SCI calculation.